craftercms/docs/source/by-role/developer/common/content-modeling/form-sources/form-source-simple-taxonomy.rst

 ----------------------------------------

 The Simple Taxonomy Data Source uses xml files to get the components that are going to be used.
-You can create your own component to use as data source by following the instructions on :ref:`newIa-creating a component<content-type-component>` and just skip creating the view and controller part of the content type if needed.
+You can create your own component to use as data source by following the instructions on :ref:`creating a component<content-type-component>` and just skip creating the view and controller part of the content type if needed.

 .. image:: /_static/images/form-sources/form-source-simple-taxonomy-example.webp
     :width: 65%